Dual (2022 film): Plot

-In the near future, Sarah is a depressed alcoholic in a lackluster relationship with her boyfriend Peter and generally disconnected from her pestering mother.
-One day, Sarah awakens to find a pool of blood in her bed and later learns she is terminally ill, and is told that she will die with certainty.
-The doctor admits to a 2% margin of error, but insists that Sarah's death is certain.
-To save those she cares about from the pain of losing her, Sarah opts for a cloning procedure of herself to take her place.
+In the near future, Sarah is a depressed alcoholic in a lacklustre relationship with her boyfriend Peter and generally disconnected from her pestering mother.
+One day, Sarah awakens to find a pool of blood in her bed and later learns she is terminally ill.
+To save those she cares about from the pain of losing her, Sarah opts for the creation of a clone of herself, to be trained to act like her and to take her place after her death.

-Sarah dubs her clone "Sarah's Double" and gives her the basic knowledge of her interests and lifestyle.
-Ten months later, Sarah is informed that she has, inexplicably, gone into full remission, and that she is going to live.
-When she arrives at her mother's house to share the good news, she finds Peter and Sarah's Double there and is furious to discover that Sarah's Double had been in contact with her mother for quite some time, against her wishes.
-The truth now exposed, Sarah tries to return things to normal and demands her clone to be "decommissioned", only to be rejected by Peter, as well as her mother, both of whom prefer the clone.
+Sarah gives her clone "Sarah's Double" the basic knowledge of her interests and lifestyle; however, Sarah's Double seems to develop her own distinct personality.
+Ten months after her initial diagnosis, Sarah is informed that she has, inexplicably, gone into full remission, and that she is going to live.
+When she arrives at her mother's house to share the good news, she finds Peter and Sarah's Double there and is furious to discover that Sarah's Double has been in contact with her mother for quite some time, against her wishes.
+With the truth now exposed, Sarah tries to return things to normal and demands her clone to be "decommissioned", only to be rejected by Peter, as well as her mother, both of whom prefer the clone.

-Sarah is told that Sarah's Double has requested to stay alive, meaning that, by law, they will have to participate in a publicized duel to the death in a year that they must prepare for.
-Having to pay for her clone as well as herself, Sarah soon takes up self-defense and combat classes with a trainer, Trent.
+Sarah is told that Sarah's Double has requested to stay alive, meaning that, by law, the two will have to participate in a publicized duel to the death.
+To prepare for the duel, Sarah takes up combat classes with a trainer, Trent.
 For the next year, Sarah improves herself both physically and mentally, learning to tolerate violence, and how clone duels operate.
-In lieu of payment for the final month of training, she teaches Trent hip-hop dancing.
 Feeling confident, Sarah meets up with Peter to state that she means no ill will but promises to unapologetically kill her clone.

-While in the middle of a test with Trent, Sarah spots her clone watching from outside and chases her to a nearby playground.
+While training with Trent at his gym, Sarah spots her clone on the street, watching her, and chases her to a nearby playground.
 There, they talk over their situation before Sarah's Double takes Sarah to a support group for people who survived their duels.
-Outside, the two bond and agree to escape past the border to live their lives.
-The next morning, the two hike through a forest where Sarah discovers that Sarah's Double has poisoned her water.
+Afterwards, the two bond and agree to escape across the border to live their lives.
+The next morning, they embark on a hike through a forest.
+During the hike, it becomes clear that Sarah's Double has poisoned Sarah's water.